 Conclusion

-Ans.
-White hair is a normal part of aging, but if you notice that your Golden Retriever’s white hair is increasing in number, it may be an indication of health problems.
-Some common causes of white hair in dogs include kidney disease, liver disease, diabetes mellitus (a condition caused by insufficient insulin production), thyroid disease, and premature aging.
+White hair is a normal part of aging, but if you notice that your Golden Retriever’s white hair is increasing in number, it may indicate health problems.
+Some common causes of white facial hair in dogs include kidney disease, liver disease, diabetes mellitus (a condition caused by insufficient insulin production), thyroid disease, and premature aging.